fkarg/fkarg.github.io/staged/brain-work.md

 ---
 # Content
+First, we will go over the books content real quick.

 ## Part One: You
 The first chapter is about how willpower and stimulation influence personal productivity and efficacy.
 Something I learned is that learning ability